hpe-storage/co-deployments/helm/charts/hpe-flexvolume-driver/README.md

 ```

 ## Using the HPE FlexVolume Driver for Kubernetes
 To enable dynamic provisioning of `PersistentVolume` through the use of `PersistentVolumeClaim` API objects, a `StorageClass` needs to be declared on the cluster.
 Please see the [HPE FlexVolume Driver for Kubernetes](https://github.com/hpe-storage/flexvolume-driver) repository for the official documentation for this Helm chart.
-Also, it's helpful for be familar with [persistent storage concepts](https://kubernetes.io/docs/concepts/storage/volumes/) in Kubernetes prior to deploying stateful workloads.
+Also, it's helpful to be familar with [persistent storage concepts](https://kubernetes.io/docs/concepts/storage/volumes/) in Kubernetes prior to deploying stateful workloads.

 ## Support
 The HPE FlexVolume Driver for Kubernetes Helm chart is supported by the respective platform team.
 Currently supported platforms: